Sencha and the GPL v3

 The GPL is the most widely used open source license in the world.
 Linux, MySQL, WordPress and other major open source projects are all licensed under the GPL.
 The GPL is designed to ensure that you have the freedom to modify the software you use as you see fit.
 In return, you are asked to ensure that any users of software that you have built using GPL software receive the same freedom to modify your software in turn.
 Licensing under GPLv3 ensures the highest amount of availability in the open source community.

 What am I not allowed to do with code that is released under the GPL v3?

 You can download the code base, install it, and modify it as needed.
-If you modify the code, we encourage you to contribute it back to the Sencha community by contributing your modifications under GPL v3 in the Sencha forums.
+If you modify the code, we encourage you to contribute it back to the Sencha community by contributing your modifications under GPL v3 in Ext JS StackOverflow.
 If you convey your modifications (under the GPL definition of conveyance) then you must make your modifications available in source form to the users to whom you distributed your software.
 More information about what the GPL license allows is available in the GPL license itself, the Quick Guide to the GPLv3 and the official GPL FAQ.

 What is a modification?

 The simple rule to follow is if you modify any functionality or file in a Sencha product for a purpose other than configuration, then you have created a modification.
 All modifications of a GPLv3 licensed products are subject to the GPL v3 license.
 Additional information is available in the official GPL FAQ.